AI in action

 The keys to avoiding all of these risks?
 An enterprise-grade, customizable generative AI platform and a wealth of human creativity.

 To ensure you’re keeping your data safe, you’ll want an AI platform that doesn’t store user data or content that’s submitted for analysis for any longer than is needed.
-Writer has you covered here, as we’ve been audited for several privacy and security standards, and have received major certifications, such as SOC2, GDPR and CCPA, HIPPAA, and Privacy Shield.
+Writer has you covered here, as we’ve been audited for several privacy and security standards, and have received major certifications, such as SOC2, GDPR and CCPA, HIPPAA, and CCPA.

 The enterprise-grade security and privacy features on the Writer platform help mitigate many risks associated with generative AI.